ibmverse/verse-developer/_tutorials/tutorial_verse_developer.md

 Under `extensions`, instead of using `object: "person"`, our new Application uses `path: "mail.compose"`.
 This indicates the action button should be located in the Mail Compose View.
 You might wonder, why would we use the key `object` in our previous example for bizCard, but `path` here for the Mail Compose View.
 The reason is, for this example, we are writing an Extension for a particular UI view (Mail Compose View), while in the previous Extension, instead of extending a particular UI view, we are actually extending the __Person__ object, which manifests in Verse as a bizCard, and you can open a bizCard from some other places apart from the People Bubble.

+The key `payload` appears twice in the new code, once within the Extension definition, as a child of the `extensions` key; another time at the root of the Application definition.

+Under `payload` at the Extension level we have inserted an SVG, which shows up as an icon in the UI just before the __Mail Read Action__ title.
+The icon comes from the [IBM Design Icons public GitHub repository][17]{:target="_blank"} and has an open source license.
+Feel free to explore the repository to find an icon more suitable for your Application, or design your own.
+It is recommended to keep the styling consistent with the Verse UI thus we are not applying any extra styling on the icon and let it inherit its style from the Verse UI.

-Under `payload`, we are still using `"features": ["core"]` to ask Verse to send context structure related to the Mail Compose View to the external Application via cross-document messaging.
+Under `payload` at the Application level, we are still using `"features": ["core"]` to ask Verse to send context structure related to the Mail Compose View to the external Application via cross-document messaging.

 ---